-Access sharing also depends on file organization.
-All files can be shared for reading by any number of programs, but sequential files cannot be shared for writing.
-Relative and indexed files can be shared for writing by multiple programs.
+Access sharing also depends on the device and file organization.
+Magnetic tape files cannot be shared.
+All disk files, however, can be shared for reading by any number of programs.

+Sequential disk files cannot be shared for writing.
+Relative and indexed files, however, can be shared for writing by multiple programs.